Salary Increase Letter

-Sometimes it's necessary to write a salary increase letter to clarify your position to your manager or HR Rep and ask for a raise or salary increment (higher pay).
+Sometimes it’s necessary to write a salary increase letter to clarify your position to your manager or HR Rep and ask for a raise or salary increment (higher pay).
 While we at SpringRaise recommend you do as much negotiation as possible in person, a salary increase letter can be a powerful way to justify your request for more money.
-Now let's look at a winning format to give you the best chance of getting that salary increase you deserve and then we'll quantify why you should write a salary increase letter.
+Now let’s look at a winning format that gives you the best chance of getting that salary increase you deserve and then we’ll quantify why you should write a salary increase letter.

 Key Salary Increase and Negotiation Steps